eashikanaznin/solr/README.md

 4. Click Add fields.
 5. The Add fields to index... modal dialog appears.
 6. Click save
-### Create Index
-1. Using the Manage administrative menu, navigate to Configuration > Search and Metadata > Search API.
-2. Click Add Index.
-3. Enter an Index Name of your choosing.For Datasources, select Content.
-4. Scroll down and select the Server you created earlier.
-5. Press Save.
 ### Populate Search API Indexes
 1. Using the Manage administrative menu, navigate to Configuration > Search and Metadata > Search API.
 2. Under the Name column, click the link for the Search API index you need to reindex.